Under certain circumstances, financial assistance is available for vision testing and prescriptive eyewear to eligible UWA employees.

 Any further expenses (adjustments, repairs or replacements) must be met by the employee.

-4.7 For advice on interpretation of this procedure contact the Senior Occupational Therapist in UWA Safety and Health on (+61 8) 6488 4683.
-The Director of Human Resources has the discretion to make determinations in relation to the implementation of this policy and provision of the subsidy.
+For advice on interpretation of this guidance contact the Senior Occupational Therapist in UWA Safety and Health on (+61 8) 6488 4683.
+The Director of Human Resources has the discretion to make determinations in relation to the implementation of this guidance and provision of the subsidy.